-Policy title: Complaints Handling Policy Policy number: 04.20 Policy type: Council / Statutory Responsible officer: Director Community & Corporate First issued / adopted: 12 November 2013, reference 241.2013 Review period: Within 12 months after the conclusion of a periodic election, inline with legislative changes or by resolution of Council Last reviewed: 18 May 2021, reference [103-2021] 27 February 2023 [028- 2023] Next review date: By November 2027 Version: Version 6 Date revoked: n/a Applicable legislation: Local Government Act 1999, s270 Elected Member Mandatory Behavioural Standards Related documents: Complaints Handling Procedure Protocol - Ombudsman Enquiry Procedure Request for Service Policy Customer First Policy Fraud & Corruption Prevention Policy Public Interest Disclosure Procedure Public consultation required / undertaken: No Availability This Policy is available for inspection at the Council office and any person may obtain a copy of this Policy upon payment of the fee fixed by Council in accordance with Council's Fees and Charges adopted each financial year.
+Policy title: Complaints Handling Policy Policy number: 04.20 Policy type: Council / Statutory Responsible officer: Manager Administrative Services First issued / 12 November 2013, reference 241.2013 adopted: Review period: Once in every term of Council and within 12 months after the conclusion of a periodic election Last reviewed: 18 May 2021, reference [103-2021] Next review date: By November 2023 Version: Version 6 Date revoked: n/a Applicable legislation: Local Government Act 1999, s270 Elected Member Mandatory Code of Conduct Employee Code of Conduct made under the Local Government (General) Regulations 2013 Related documents: Complaints Handling Procedure Protocol - Ombudsman Enquiry Procedure Request for Service Policy Customer First Policy Fraud & Corruption Prevention Policy Public Interest Disclosure Procedure Public consultation required / undertaken: No Availability This Policy is available for inspection at the Council office and any person may obtain a copy of this Policy upon payment of the fee fixed by Council in accordance with Council's Fees and Charges adopted each financial year.
 It is also available on Council's website mtr.sa.gov.au .
 Any grievance in relation to this policy or its application should be forwarded in writing to the Chief Executive Officer of the Council.
 File reference: W:\4.
-Policy Manuals\ Current Policy Manual www.mtr.sa.gov.au
+Policy Manuals\2021 Policy Manual